article background

 Consider getting a solar system

-Depending on sunlight exposure in your area, installing a rooftop solar system can help ease rising electricity costs.
+Installing a rooftop solar system can help ease rising electricity costs.

 A solar system can help by:

 • Capturing solar energy for immediate use around the house.
-You will need a net meter and smart meter installed
+You will need a net meter and smart meter installed.

-• If you opt for a solar battery, you can reduce your reliance on grid power
+• If you opt for a solar battery, you can reduce your reliance on grid power and access electricity during electricity outages.

 How much you can save will depend on: